Nicolás Watson

-Nicolás Ezequiel Watson (born 22 May 1998) is an Argentine professional footballer who plays as a midfielder for San Martín SJ.
+Nicolás Ezequiel Watson (born 22 May 1998) is an Argentine professional footballer who plays as a midfielder for Deportivo Riestra, on loan from Instituto.

 Career

 Watson's senior career began with Instituto, who signed him aged twelve, in Primera B Nacional.
 Having been an unused substitute for matches with Quilmes, Sarmiento and Brown between December 2018 and February 2019, Watson was selected to start a fixture versus Ferro Carril Oeste on 16 February.

 Personal life

 Watson is of Italian descent through a grandfather from Palermo.
 He is the son of former professional footballer Sergio Watson, and brother of the footballer Franco.
 He has three brothers, all of which played in the Instituto academy.